propi/rdfrules/README.md

 take(*n*), drop(*n*), slice(*from*, *until*) | Return a new *RuleSet* object with filtered rules by cutting the rule set.
 filterByPatterns (*patterns*) | Return a new *RuleSet* object with rules matching at least one of the input rule patterns. sortBy(*measures*) | Return a new *RuleSet* object with sorted rules by selected measures of significance.
-computeConfidence (*minConf*) | Return a new *RuleSet* object with the computed confidence measure for each rule that must be higher than the *minConf* value.
+computeConfidence (*minConf*, *topK?*) | Return a new *RuleSet* object with the computed confidence measure for each rule that must be higher than the *minConf* value.
-computePcaConfidence (*minPcaConf*) | Return a new *RuleSet* object with the computed PCA confidence measure for each rule that must be higher than the *minPcaConf* value.
+computePcaConfidence (*minPcaConf*, *topK?*) | Return a new *RuleSet* object with the computed PCA confidence measure for each rule that must be higher than the *minPcaConf* value.
 computeLift(*minConf*) | Return a new *RuleSet* object with the computed lift measure for each rule.
 makeClusters(*task*) | Return a new *RuleSet* object with clusters computed by a clustering task.
-findSimilar(*rule*, *n*), findDissimilar(*rule*, *n*) | Return a new *RuleSet* object with top *n* rules, the selected rules will be the most similar (or dissimilar) ones from the input rule.
+findSimilar(*rule*, *n*), findDissimilar(*rule*, *n*) | Return a new *RuleSet* object with top *n* rules, the selected rules will be the most similar (or dissimilar) ones from the input rule. pruned(*onlyFunctionalProperties*) | Return a new *RuleSet* object reduced by overlapping rules with the "data coverage pruning" method.
+There are two modes: *onlyFunctionalProperties* where output rules are not able to cover two or more triples with identical subject and predicate, but with different object.
+Without functional properties rules can cover triples with same subject-predicate and various objects.

 #### Actions